kiwipower/sqdbg-kiwi/Readme.md

   sq_rdbg_waitforconnections(dbg);
 ```

-The debugger will only trigger breakpoints if the path to the file in eclipse matches that in your applciation
+The debugger will only trigger breakpoints if the path to the file in eclipse matches that in your application.